Collaboration Promotes Group Resilience in Multi-Agent RL

-Unsurprisingly, many recent Multi-Agent RL (MARL) works have shown the beneficial effect collaboration between agents has on their performance \cite{Xu2012,Foerster2016, Lowe2017,Qian2019,Jaques2019,DBLP:journals/corr/abs-2006-07169}.
-Our objective is to highlight the relationship between a group's ability to collaborate effectively and the group's \emph{resilience}, which we measure as the group's ability to adapt to perturbations in the environment.
-Thus, agents that collaborate not only increase their expected utility in a given environment, but are also able to recover a larger fraction of the previous performance after a perturbation occurs.

-Contrary to investigations of \textit{transfer learning}~\cite{Zhu2020,Liang2020} or \textit{curriculum learning}~\cite{Portelas2020}, we do not have a stationary target domain in which the group of agents is going to be deployed, nor do we have a training phase dedicated to preparing agents for the deployment environment.
-Instead, we aim to measure a group's ability to adapt to unexpected changes that can occur at random times and show that the ability to collaborate with other agents may increase resilience.

-Recent literature is rich with different definitions of resilience and robustness, for both single and multi-agent settings~\cite{Zhang2017,Vinitsky2020,Pattanaik2018}.
-Most work focuses on resilience in the presence of deliberate adversary attacks on one or many agents in the system~\cite{Saulnier2017}.
-We focus instead on non-adversarial settings and measure group resilience according to the agents' performance in the presence of unexpected and random environment perturbations, and on the ability to promote resilience by facilitating collaboration.

-Our focus here is on {\em multi-agent reinforcement learning (MARL)} settings for which previous work demonstrates how collaboration allows a group to learn and operate efficiently in complex but stationary environments~\cite{Jaques2019,Foerster2016,DBLP:journals/corr/abs-2006-07169}.
-We extend this to non-stationary environments and facilitate collaboration via communication using both existing protocols \cite{Jaques2019} as well as novel communication protocols according to which agents broadcast observations that are most misaligned with the agent's current understanding of the environment.

-\begin{example} Consider \textit{Figure}~\ref{fig:multitaxi-example}, which depicts a multi-agent variation of the Taxi domain~\cite{Dietterich2000}.
-All taxis are associated with the same operator, who aims to maximize the group's total revenue, but each taxi receives a direct payment from each passenger when it drops her off at her destination.
+Nevertheless, the ability of autonomous agents, individually or as a group, to adapt to environmental changes is highly desirable in real-world settings where dynamic environments are the norm.
+Therefore, if a group is to reliably pursue its objective, it should be able to handle unexpected environmental perturbations.